You break it. You own it.

 If neither an increase in their 18% contribution nor a targeting of higher earners is appealing to employers, then the 42% who have broken the valuation should publicly declare that they have reconsidered matters and now embrace the level of risk that USS proposed in September.

 What, after all, is the risk that these 42% were trying to guard against?
 According to USS, “employers wished to reduce the chances of being required to pay higher contributions in future”.
 But, in pushing for a less risky valuation, employers have prompted USS to increase the level of their contributions today.
 As Marion Hersh, who is a JNC negotiator for UCU, has put it, “The trustee company is suggesting imposing a significant increase in contributions on the employers (and us) in the present in order to avoid the possibility of an increase in contributions by the employers at some point in the future.
 This is nonsense.”

 The 42% broke it.
 They own it.
 They must clean up the mess they’ve made.
 Those among the 42% who are unwilling to commit to the level of investment risk proposed in September should publicly stand behind their response to the consultation and take ownership of the consequences.
 They should release their answers to the consultation in response to the Freedom of Information request they’ve received.
-(Bristol, Cambridge, and Heriot-Watt are among the 42%.)
+(Bangor, Bristol, Dundee, Heriot-Watt, St Andrews, Oxford and Cambridge Universities, and c.
+16 Oxbridge Colleges are among the 42%.)